Lady in a Cage: Production

 The film is based on an original idea by Davis, when he was working on a play about the effects of a power outage on the inhabitants of a house in oil country in the Midwest.
 The incident turned into a battle for survival, one in which Davis shifted the action in his story from a house to an elevator "since like so many New Yorkers I have a sense of claustrophobia in these little automatic elevators."
-He later said he was also inspired by the New York blackout of 17 August 1959.
+He later said he was also inspired by the New York blackout of August 17, 1959.
 He knew a lady who was trapped in the elevator of a private residence on the city's Upper East Side.
 She called for help and was heard by two men who raped her.
 During his research, he learned that all elevators in New York have to be equipped with a phone, which would have ruined the story, so the film is set in an unnamed city.

 The film was announced in August 1962 with Ralph Nelson to direct and Robert Webber attached as star.
 Joan Crawford and Elizabeth Montgomery were being sought for the female lead.
 Rosalind Russell was offered the part but turned it down.
 In December 1962, Olivia de Havilland took the leading role.
 Her fee was $300,000.
-Grauman signed to make his film debut as a director.
+Grauman signed as director, rather than the originally intended Nelson.
 Filming took place in February 1963.
 It took fourteen days and de Havilland called the experience "wonderful", praising the talent of James Caan (in his first credited role).

 Reception

 Commercially, the film was profitable for Paramount.

-The film was initially received with negative reviews from critics who considered it to be vulgar and sub-par for an actress of de Havilland's stature.
-Bosley Crowther wrote a special column in the New York Times criticising the film, calling it "reprehensible" which led to a press controversy.
-Columnist Hedda Hopper wrote "The picture should be burned (...)
-Why did Olivia do it?"
-Variety said that there is "not a single redeeming character or characteristic" in the "vulgar screenplay", criticizing de Havilland's performance as Oscar bait and Caan's as a copy of Marlon Brando.
-Pittsburgh Post-Gazette also negatively compared Caan's performance to that of Brando and criticized the plot holes of the movie.
+The film was initially met with negative reviews from critics who thought it to be vulgar and substandard for a performer of de Havilland's prestige.
+Bosley Crowther wrote a special column in The New York Times criticising the film, calling it "reprehensible", which led to a press controversy.
+Columnist Hedda Hopper wrote, "The picture should be burned [...]
+Why did Olivia do it?".
+Variety believed that there is "not a single redeeming character or characteristic" in the "vulgar screenplay", criticizing de Havilland's performance as Oscar bait and Caan's as a copy of Marlon Brando.
+The Pittsburgh Post-Gazette also negatively compared Caan's performance to that of Brando, while criticizing the story's perceived plot holes.
 Time mentioned that the film "adds Olivia de Havilland to the list of cinema actresses who would apparently rather be freaks than be forgotten".

-Re-evaluated decades later, the film is now seen as one that presented the turbulence and changes of society in the 1960s, and a "deeply disturbing thriller".
-TV Guide gave it 3 stars out of 5 and called it a "realistic, intense thriller".
-Filmink magazine said "The film’s been reappraised in recent years, deservedly, as the tough, unusual thriller it is, even if it only has half an hour’s worth of plot if you’re honest about it."
+Re-evaluated decades later, the film is now seen as one that represented the turbulence and changes of society in the 1960s, and a "deeply disturbing thriller".
+TV Guide gave it 3 stars out of 5 and called it "realistic, intense".
+Filmink magazine said in 2022, "The film's been reappraised in recent years, deservedly, as the tough, unusual thriller it is, even if it only has half an hour's worth of plot if you're honest about it".

-Home video
+Home media

 The film was released on Region 1 DVD on March 29, 2005.